 Boss of the Plains Cowboy Hat

 Steeped in history, the Boss of the Plains cowboy hat is the brainchild of John B. Stetson, the founder of the legendary Stetson hat company.
-Designed with functionality in mind, this hat served as a shield against the harsh sun and wind of the American plains.
+Designed with functionality in mind, this type of cowboy hat served as a shield against the harsh sun and wind of the American plains.

 The Boss of the Plains is easily recognizable by its signature wide brim, offering exceptional sun protection.
 Additionally, its sturdy construction provides a barrier against rain, making it a practical choice for cowboys working long hours outdoors.